wistia/wistia-open-docs/_posts/stats-api.md

-event_key | The ID for that event. visitor_key | The id of the visitor, which can be used to retrieve further information about them. embed_url | The URL of the page where the video was viewed. percent_viewed | How much of the video was watched during this session (0 to 100). ip | The viewer's IP address. org | The organization that the IP address belongs to. country | The viewer's country, based on IP.
+event_key | The ID for that event. visitor_key | The id of the visitor, which can be used to retrieve further information about them. embed_url | The URL of the page where the video was viewed. percent_viewed | The decimal number denoting how much of the video was watched during this session (0 to 1). ip | The viewer's IP address. org | The organization that the IP address belongs to. country | The viewer's country, based on IP.